stan-dev/design-docs/designs/0005-stan-CI-and-repo-structure.md

 - tests with OpenCL and MPI should only run tests files that are affected by these flags.
 STAN_OPENCL and STAN_MPI have zero effect in tests where they are not used.
 Where they are used, things will not compile if the flag is not set.
 - there is no need to explicitly single-out Windows so much at the Math level.
 Threading is done via TBB the same way as on other OSes.
 In the last year or two, the only Windows-specific issue was the size of test files that caused issues on the 4.9.3 on Jenkins workers only.
 Locally there were no issues.

-My current idea to reorganize tests is:
+The plan to reorganize tests is as follows:

 ###### Stan Math:
 \